 When We Were Romans by Matthew Kneale (Fiction)

 From Editor-in-Chief Jessica Rowe

 I picked this book off the shelf because it, like most new books I choose at random, had a pretty cover.
 On average I’d say about sixty percent of the time this strategy works out, and the contents of the book live up to the cover.
-When We Were Romans went above and beyond all expectations; however, nearly seven years after reading it, it’s one of the first books that jumps to mind whenever I’m asked to recommend a new read.
+When We Were Romans went above and beyond all expectations, however; nearly seven years after reading it, this book remains one of the first books that jumps to mind whenever I’m asked to recommend a new read.
 It’s a charming and heartbreaking story told from the point of view of a young English boy, Lawrence, who has moved to Rome with his mother and younger sister in the aftermath of his parent’s divorce.
 Lawrence is bright and observant, but still very much a child, struggling with this massive uprooting of his life, and the ever-growing feeling that something isn’t quite right.
 From his perspective we know not all is what it seems, but Lawrence himself is not mature enough to recognize it, let alone know what he can do about it.
 Instead, he throws himself into the support and defense of his struggling mother, with devastating results.

 Matthew Kneale’s books are a master class in voice (see also: English Passengers, winner of the Whitbread Book of the Year and finalist for the Booker Prize), but When We Were Romans stands out for the dedication to Lawrence’s point of view, complete with musings and misspellings and stream-of-consciousness moments.
 The writing immerses you in Lawrence’s world and his unique observations on the city of Rome, but keeps you turning the page as you see how that world slowly but surely narrows, coming to revolve around the false truths that his mother has built.